 See the entire maple syrup-making process from tapping the tree and collecting the sap, to boiling it down into syrup.
 Take a walk through the sugar bush, enjoy storytelling, make a maple craft, warm up by the fire, and taste real maple syrup fresh off the fire.

 Take a guided hike to learn the history of maple tapping and see how it’s done.
 Complete your experience with maple syrup sampling and family style brunch.
-A portion of this program will be outdoors, please dress for the weather.
-Brunch includes pancakes, sausage, fruit, maple treat and beverages.

 Celebrate the arrival of spring with a special day of activities including crafts, games, tree tapping and maple syrup history.